EstusDev/Estus/README.md

 # Estus
-A highly scalable, asynchronous, non-blocking scientific library
+A highly scalable, asynchronous, non-blocking scientific library in written in Scala

 ### estus-optimization
 A global numerical optimization algorithm that handles large dimensional problems